Actor–observer asymmetry: Theoretical reformulation

 Bertram Malle interpreted his meta-analytic findings not as proof that actors and observers always explain behavior in exactly the same way, but as evidence that the classic framing of attributions in terms of a simple dispositional–situational dichotomy is inadequate for most everyday, intentional actions.
-In his folk-conceptual theory of behavior explanation, people typically explain intentional behavior by referring to reasons—mental states such as beliefs and desires in light of which an agent decided to act—rather than by appealing directly to abstract traits or to the situation.

 Within this framework, explanations of intentional action are organized along several key distinctions.
 One is between reason explanations and causal history of reason (CHR) explanations, where the latter appeal to background factors such as culture, personality, or contextual pressures that gave rise to an agent’s reasons but were not themselves reasons for acting.
 A second distinction is between explanations that cite an agent’s beliefs and those that cite desires, and a third is whether belief reasons are explicitly marked with mental-state verbs (for example, “she thought that …” or “he assumed that …”).

 Reformulated in folk-conceptual terms, actor–observer differences do emerge, but they concern these more fine-grained choices in explanation rather than a wholesale preference for dispositional or situational causes.
 Across several studies, actors offered a higher proportion of reason explanations (relative to CHR explanations) than observers, gave relatively more belief reasons than desire reasons, and used fewer explicit mental-state markers for belief reasons than observers did.
-On this view, self–other asymmetries in explanation are real but more subtle than the classic formulation suggests.

 The same framework has also been used to embed actor–observer differences in a broader continuum of psychological distance.
 People are more likely to give reason explanations when talking about their own behavior, when describing another person they see in a positive light, or when explaining the behavior of non-human agents toward whom they feel attachment (such as a pet), and more likely to give CHR explanations when talking about large collectives or abstract groups.
-From this perspective, the actor–observer asymmetry is one manifestation of more general patterns in how people explain the actions of minds that are closer to or farther from themselves.